IFS Therapy for Therapists and Helping Professionals

 Is it uncomfortable to be in therapy when you already know the model?

 It can feel unfamiliar at first, particularly for the part that monitors and analyzes — which in helping professionals tends to be very well-practiced.
-What most therapists find over time is that knowing the model does not protect you from your own experience of it.
+What most therapists and healthcare professionals find over time is that knowing the model does not protect you from your own experience of it.
 The parts that have been waiting underneath the professional identity do not care how much you know about IFS.
 They care about whether the space feels safe enough to show themselves.
 A good therapist working with another therapist understands this and creates the conditions for the analytical part to gradually rest rather than trying to override it.

 Will my therapist treat me differently because I am a clinician?

 A skilled IFS therapist working with a helping professional holds both things at once — genuine respect for the knowledge and training you bring, and a clear commitment to creating space where you do not have to use any of it.
 You are in the room as a person, not as a colleague.
-The professional knowledge is not irrelevant — it often shows up as a part worth getting to know — but it does not set the terms for the work.
+Professional knowledge is not irrelevant — it often shows up as a part worth getting to know — but it does not set the terms for the work.
 The work is yours, at your pace, in the direction that matters most to you.

 What if I have already done a lot of personal therapy?